• Skip to content

 By Joy Allmond

-Facts & Trends recently took to social media to ask the question, “Besides the Bible—and your own book—what’s one book every church leader should have on their shelf?”
+On social media, we asked the question, “Besides the Bible—and your own book—what’s one book every church leader should have on their shelf?”

 Here’s a taste of the feedback we received from well-known pastors, Bible teachers, and church leaders.